traebracy/traebracy/README.md

 ## about me

-i'm learning how to build projects that are clear, useful, and easier to understand over time. i care about strong fundamentals, readable code, and software that can help people solve real problems
+I'm learning how to build projects that are clear, useful, and easier to understand over time. i care about strong fundamentals, readable code, and software that can help people solve real problems

 ## now